RoninTech/ta-helper/content/travels/Kampot-2019.md

   <a style="display:inline-block;text-decoration:none;color: grey;" href="https://photos.google.com/share/AF1QipPo_ASSOxXcMk3FdrytimrRqtD-8y0t9mVsyYGWwp05KB6wzRWlaVPDJU2FToem8w/photo/AF1QipMZn5WskgWMy4ryU7JqDXAlNrvUOTZVMtYN9k2H?key=YTVWLWNoMDJING1HdHNJZGxyc0d6dlRSamFfQ1Jn" target="_blank"><img loading="lazy" src="https://lh3.googleusercontent.com/pw/ACtC-3dfv3NUdYg6rRT1EtpvV5IU33soPqG5OEQQfS_eMXfy7ktmpNruDHJ85T9vmyt4jXirQnZ2GhgIt7cQYqLHHDxkTzv0XNrUlIhEWIzSRy70VM5tOZ7N6U2ykhpUnEMIDM_VlMacRgHWPav_S7LF_N2Raw=w265-no" width="265" /><div>Trouble</div></a>
     </div>

 Stay In is a nice place but the location was right beside a “rooster” fighting place.
-We also didn’t have air con in our room and the mosquitos were hungry.
+We also didn’t have air con in our room and the mosquitoes were hungry.
 Really nice room and Gilly went above and beyond, left us a little treat bag for X-mas morning and was very friendly.
 They even let us do laundry which is a bonus.

 We did a walk over to NyNy and were able to book for our last 8 days in the usual AC room.
 We went to see James at Aroma and saw Sydney, Jem and all sorts.
 We met a lot of LFC supporters at Couch Potatoes, Alan being the main one.
 Jem even opened at 3 am so we could all go watch a game.
 We spent a lot of time at Stumble Inn with Harry and Keemie.